magica11y/cauldron/README.md

 Cauldron
 ========
-> The build system behind Magica11y
+> The shared core and build system behind Magica11y